sweetlilmre/tapuino/README.md

-A really nice board design can be found here: https://github.com/arananet/tapuinomini1.03 And a write up here: http://arananet-net.kinja.com/tapuino-1-03-mejorando-el-tapuino-mini-1788202676
+A really nice board design can be found here: https://github.com/arananet/tapuinomini1.03 And a write up here: http://arananet-net.kinja.com/tapuino-1-03-mejorando-el-tapuino-mini-1788202676 These schematics are also provided in the "layout" folder as a convenience.

 Portions of this code are copyright by their respective owners: